zzj1590/learngit/readme.txt

-git is a vision manager.
-git is a free software.
+git is a vision control system. git is a free software.